 Why?
 Well, for starters, in most cases, the motherboard’s video output port gets disabled when you have a dedicated graphics card installed.

-Secondly, even if you manage to make the motherboard’s video output ports work despite having a dedicated graphics card (through BIOS or other methods), the monitor connected to the motherboard will have a poor performance since it will utilize the integrated graphics card which are far weaker compared to dedicated graphics cards.
+Secondly, even if you manage to make the motherboard’s video output ports work despite having a dedicated graphics card (through BIOS or other methods), the monitor connected to the motherboard will have a poor performance since it will utilize the integrated graphics card which is far weaker compared to dedicated graphics cards.

-So in the following text I will detail where you should connect your monitor, what to do if you have dual monitors, and why motherboard video output ports should not be used when you have a dedicated GPU installed.
+So in the following text, I will detail where you should connect your monitor, what to do if you have dual monitors, and why motherboard video output ports should not be used when you have a dedicated GPU installed.

 How Motherboard Video Output Ports Get Powered